Information about swamp kauri, also known as ancient kauri, and the role of MPI in its milling and export.

 MPI encourages operators to record their extraction activities in a swamp kauri logbook.
 Accurate record keeping helps improve traceability of swamp kauri timber.

-Where logbooks are not properly maintained, MPI may not be able to assess or approve milling statements or export applications.
+Where logbooks are not properly maintained, MPI may not be able to assess or issue milling statements or approve export applications.

 To request a swamp kauri logbook, email firstname.lastname@example.org

-MPI produces quarterly reports that provide information on the quantities of swamp kauri being milled and exported.
+MPI produces reports that provide information on the quantities of swamp kauri being milled and exported.

 All reports are based on data reported to MPI in our capacity as regulators under the Forests Act 1949.